McNopper/Logic/README.md

 ### How to build?

 The implementation is a C/C++ cross-platform application and requires C++17 because it is set in the project file.
-Following STL libraries are used co convenience:
+Following STL libraries are used for convenience:

 - `<algorithm>`
 - `<cstdint>`